dataviscourse/tutorials/lectures/lecture-javascript-es6.md

 ### The special variable ``this``

 JavaScript has a special variable that is available at every scope called ``this``.
-When a function is called with a notation that resembles methods in typical object-oriented languages, say ``obj.method()``, then ``this`` is bound to the object holding the method (in this case obj). this allows you to make changes to the local object:
+When a function is called with a notation that resembles methods in typical object-oriented languages, say ``obj.method()``, then ``this`` is bound to the object holding the method (in this case obj).
+That way you can make changes to the local object:

 {% include code.html id="mthis" file="this.js" code="" js="true" preview="false" %}